 There is no resident Canadian government office in Nauru.
 You can obtain consular assistance from the High Commission of Australia in Nauru, under the Canada-Australia Consular Services Sharing Agreement.

 Sign up to receive email updates from the Australian government on situations and events that could affect your safety while in Nauru.

 Canberra - High Commission of Canada

-For emergency consular assistance, call the High Commission of Canada in Canberra, Australia, and follow the instructions.
+For emergency consular assistance, call the High Commission of Australia in Nauru and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.

 The content on this page is provided for information only.
 While we make every effort to give you correct information, it is provided on an "as is" basis without warranty of any kind, expressed or implied.
 The Government of Canada does not assume responsibility and will not be liable for any damages in connection to the information provided.